 - When you can estimate paperwork completion

-Starting a business in China can be a complex process, but with the help of a little research and New Horizons Global Partners, you’ll be able to quickly start enjoying the financial gains of doing business in China.
+Starting a business in China can be a complex process, but with the help of a little research and Horizons, you’ll be able to quickly start enjoying the financial gains of doing business in China.

 Interested in starting a business in China as a foreigner?
 We can help.